ggsavin/voting-games/project-book/_build/html/_sources/literature-review.md

 {cite}`Serrino2019-ge` develop a neural network model based on counterfactual regret minimization to train agents to play The Resistance Avalon.

 {cite}`Reinhardt2020-bs` developped a variant of Monte-Carlo Tree Search to play Secret Hitler, and showed that it can play as well as simpler rule based agents.

-## Psychology

-Initial Werewolf work,
-Werewolf was used {cite}`Conner2022-iu` to teach symbolic interaction and to help students overcome anxiety when confronted with sociological theory by using active learning approaches. {cite}`Ri2022-ih` looked at the different dynamics at play between the minority and majority teams in Mafia and tried to give it an entertainment score based on these dynamics.

 ## SDGs